On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing

-Fig.~\ref{fig:prob-s-com} shows the PIDR versus total signal sparsity level for different ratios between the size of the signal innovations component support and the size of the signal common component support (i.e., $\frac{s'}{s_{c}'}$).
-The performance of both the CS and the DCS schemes deteriorate with the increase of the total signal sparsity level.
-Both for the cases where the signals across the various SNs are highly correlated ($\frac{s'}{s_{c}'}=\frac{1}{2}$) and less correlated ($\frac{s'}{s_{c}'}=2$), DCS is better than CS.
-However, the relative performance gain of DCS over CS tends to be higher in the presence of higher signal correlation ($\frac{s'}{s_{c}'}=\frac{1}{2}$) than for lower signal correlation ($\frac{s'}{s_{c}'}=2$), as unveiled by the analysis.

-Fig.~\ref{fig:prob-k} shows the PIDR versus the number of SNs in the EH WSN for different ratios between the average values of the common and the innovation energy components (left hand figure) and for different ratios between the sizes of the signal innovations component support and the signal common component support (right hand figure).
-We confirm that the PIDR for the DCS approach first decreases and then increases with the number of SNs.
-In contrast, the PIDR for CS increases as the number of SNs grows.
-In addition, the presence of an optimal number of sensors for the DCS-based approach is more pronounced in the high signal correlation than in the low signal correlation case.
+Fig.~\ref{fig:prob-k} shows the PIDR versus the number of devices for different ratios between the average values of the common and the innovation energy components (left hand figure) and for different ratios between the sizes of the signal innovations component support and the signal common component support (right hand figure).
+We confirm that the PIDR for the DCS approach first decreases and then increases with the number of devices.
+In contrast, the PIDR for CS increases as the number of devices grows.
+In addition, the presence of an optimal number of devices for the DCS-based approach is more pronounced in the high signal correlation than in the low signal correlation case.